 Havasu Falls’ relative isolation makes it extremely important to pack everything you need for this hike in advance.

-There is no water available at the parking lot or along the trail to Havasu Falls.
+There is no water available at the parking lot or anywhere along the trail.
 Bring plenty of water, at least 1 gallon of water per person, for this hike.
 Do not attempt to hike this desert trail without enough water!
 There is a freshwater spring once you reach the campground where you can fill up on water.
 Be sure to bring a water filter or water purification tablets.

 Bring gear for hiking in desert conditions with little shade and steep switchbacks.
 Water, snacks, a first-aid kit, and sun protection are essential, and trekking poles are a good idea.